chadburrus/imap-archiver/README.md

 4. Creating a folder multiple times on the IMAP server does *NOT* produce any ill side affects.
 5. Your user name and password are stored in some form of keychain or keyring supported by Python's [`keyring`](https://pypi.python.org/pypi/keyring) module.

-# Dependencies
+### Dependencies

 Python and the `email` and `keyring` modules are the only real dependencies.
-Make sure they're installed, and you should be good to go
+Make sure they're installed, and you should be good to go.

     pip install email keyring

-# Todo
+### Todo

 1. Add usage information.
 2. Better documentation.
 3. Clean up option passing.
 4. Better error handling.